CINPLA/exdir/docs/index.rst

 representation in the format, but is used indirectly.
 It is however explicitly stored in the file system.

-The above structure shows that the `example.exdir` file is simply a folder in the file system, but when read by an exdir parser, it appears as a `File`.
+The above structure shows that the example.exdir file is simply a folder in the file system, but when read by an exdir parser, it appears as a File.
-The `File` is the root object of any structure.
+The File is the root object of any structure.
-The metadata of the `File` is stored in a file named meta.yml.
+The metadata of the File is stored in a file named meta.yml.
 This is internal to exdir.
-Attributes of the `File` is stored in a file named attributes.yml.
+Attributes of the File is stored in a file named attributes.yml.
 This is optional.

-Below the file, multiple objects may appear, among them `Dataset`s and `Group`s.
+Below the file, multiple objects may appear, among them Datasets and Groups.
-Both `Dataset`s and `Group`s are stored as folders in the file system.
+Both Datasets and Groups are stored as folders in the file system.
 Both have their metadata stored in files named meta.yml.
-These are not visible as files within the exdir format, but appear simply as the metadata for the `Dataset`s and `Group`s.
+These are not visible as files within the exdir format, but appear simply as the metadata for the Datasets and Groups.

 The data within a dataset is stored in a file named data.npy (1D or 2D) or data.npz (3D).
-If there is any additional data assosciated with the dataset, it may (optionally) be stored in a folder named `raw`.
+If there is any additional data assosciated with the dataset, it may (optionally) be stored in a folder named raw.
 This differs from HDF5, but allows storing raw data from experiments (such as TIFF images from an external microscopy system) locally with the data converted to the NumPy format.